mulesoft-labs/cpe-machine-setup/c++/README.md

 ## Instructions

+This program requires C++ (standard language 11) and CMake 3.6.x.

-First step, you need to generate the Makefile to compile.
-This can be done executing:
+For compilation and execution, the first step is to generate the Makefile to compile.
+This can be done by executing:

 ```
 cmake .